Antonine Plague: Spread of the disease

-The traditional Roman view attributed the cause of the Antonine plague to the violation by the Roman army of a temple in the city of Seleucia and carried back to the Roman Empire by soldiers.
-However, the first documented case of the plague was in Smyrna in 165 where the orator Aelius Aristides almost died from the disease.
+The traditional Roman view attributed the cause of the Antonine plague to the violation by the Roman army of a temple in the city of Seleucia during the Parthian campaign of Lucius Verus.
+The soldiers then carried it back to the Roman Empire from the Parthian Empire in early 166.
+However, the first documented case of the plague was in Smyrna (in Roman Anatolia) in 165 where the orator Aelius Aristides almost died from the disease.
 From the east the plague spread westward reaching Rome in 166 and nearly every corner of the empire by 172.
 The co-emperor Lucius Verus died from the plague in 169 and it ravaged the Roman army.

 The plague endured until about 180 and another epidemic, possibly related, is reported by Dio Cassius to have struck the city of Rome in 189.
 Two thousand people in the city often died on a single day.
-Whether this new epidemic, or reoccurrence of the Antonine plague, impacted the empire outside the city of Rome is unknown.
+Whether this new epidemic, or recurrence of the Antonine plague, impacted the empire outside the city of Rome is unknown.

 Epidemiology

 In 166, during the epidemic, the Greek physician and writer Galen traveled from Rome to his home in Asia Minor and returned to Rome in 168, when he was summoned by the two Augusti, the co-emperors Marcus Aurelius and Lucius Verus.
 He was present at the outbreak among troops stationed at Aquileia in the winter of 168/69.
 Galen briefly recorded observations and a description of the epidemic in the treatise Methodus Medendi ("Method of Treatment"), and he scattered other references to it among his voluminous writings.
-He described the plague as "great" and of long duration, and mentioned fever, diarrhea, and pharyngitis as well as a skin eruption, sometimes dry and sometimes pustular, that appeared on the 9th day of the illness.
+He described the plague as "great" and of long duration, and mentioned fever, diarrhea, and pharyngitis as well as a skin eruption, sometimes dry and sometimes pustular, that appeared on the 9th day of the illness to be a series of symptoms.
 The information that was provided by Galen does not unambiguously identify the nature of the disease, but scholars have generally preferred to diagnose it as smallpox.

 The historian William H. McNeill asserts that the Antonine Plague and the later Plague of Cyprian (251–c.
 270) were outbreaks of two different diseases, one of smallpox and one of measles but not necessarily in that order.
 The severe devastation to the European population from the two plagues may indicate that people had no previous exposure to either disease, which brought immunity to survivors.
 Other historians believe that both outbreaks involved smallpox.
 The latter view is bolstered by molecular estimates that place the evolution of measles sometime after 1000 AD.
 However, Galen's description of the Antonine Plague is not completely consistent with smallpox.